jbrown3859/RoadTrip-Journal-MD/journal.md

 - In these areas we actually hace to be thinking of bears.
 When we go to bed we have to put all food in the cooler or the car.

 - Reception out here is spotty and really only in the city.
 However, there was a tower dedicated to the Old Faithful Visitor's Center.

+## Day 12
+#### Tripometer: 3286.9 miles
+- We started today a little early, waking up at "7".
+We made our way from Rainbow Point campground to Montana Whitewater, a few miles north of Big Sky.
+- We got our gear and got on the bus to the dropoff point where we met our guide, Hatter.
+- Got on the water and pretty soon the guide had noticed the Philmont brand on my hat.
+He had been to Philmont in '99 as a young adult as well.
+- The other three on our raft were part of the Peace Corps and were working in Butte.
+- The Gallatin river has some good class 3 rapids, but the so called class 4 was not nearly big enough.
+Most of the river was calm but with a strong enough current such that we didnt need to paddle most of the time.
+- We got out of the river and back to the main office by lunch time and made more tailgate samdwiches in the parking lot.

+- I wanted to check on UCR housing, so we drove south into West Yellowstone and found a coffee and ice cream shop that we though had WiFi.
+I asked for the password, but what was given didn't work.
+We finished our ice cream and checked out the photography shop on the main street.
+They rent out lenses good for wildlife, like the Tamron 150-600, right outside the park, a smart idea.
+- We went back to Rainbow Point campground and sat on the lake, eating oranges, for an hour or so.
+We watched a truck back the boat into the lake, try to get it off the trailer, then pull the truck forward off the boat ramp with the boat still on and drive off.
+- Cole tried to make the skirt steak for dinner with rice and onions.
+The meat was so tough it was almost inedible.

+- Andrew tried to was his hair with a little soap and the shower bag which we filled when we got to camp.
+However, Cole had the CampSuds and was squeezing more and more soap into Andrew's hair when he looked down.
+It took him around 10 minutes to wash his hair and didn't know what happened.

+- We felt the wind pickup and knew that meant rain.
+We quickly packed up, bear proofed camp, and got in the tent.
+It didnt rain and we are currently sitting in the tent, watching the campers next to us have a fire while Andrew writes his novel.

+## Day 13